 Luma Solar Roof.
 Just like Tesla, Lumo Solar Roof is a complete solar roof replacement product that includes both non-solar and solar cell components.
 This product costs about $4 per watt.

 SunTegra Tile and Shingle.
 The SunTegra Shingle can be mounted on top of existing asphalt shingles while their Tile is pitched as a replacement for concrete tile products.
 Both of them make use of monocrystalline cells and have a peak output of 70-110 watts.
 The price range starts from $3.80 per watt up to $4.25.

 Forward.
 The Forward intends their line to be a whole-roof replacement product that includes PV and non-PV components.
 They have two styles in development: Metal, which resembles a steel roof, and Tile, which resembles terracotta.

 Hanergy HanTile.
 The Hanergy HanTile mimics a dark terracotta roofing tile and integrates thin-film PV.

 |Dimensions (inch)||Max power per shingle (W)||Conversion efficiency (%)||Weight (lbs)||Cell type||Power warranty (years)||Certain Teed Apollo II||46x13-3/4||63||15.4||12||Mono||25|

 Can Solar Incentives and Tax Credits Be Applied to Solar Roof Tiles?

-Our world right now is in dire need of solar solutions to combat energy problems that we’re currently facing.
-And though solar panels and other solar systems are great, they’re not really the most practical at times, especially in terms of the space needed for installation.
+Our world is in dire need of solar energy to combat the power problems that we’re currently facing.
+And though standard solar panels and other solar systems are great, they’re not the most practical at times, especially in terms of the space needed for installation.